Skip to content

 }

-Try changing the config value, and the burn time should change with it.
+If you change the config value, the burn time should change with it.

 Danger